holochain/docs-pages/src/pages/resources/howtos/running-network-infrastructure.md

 ---

 ::: intro
 This howto will walk you through downloading, configuring and running a Docker setup that provides a bootstrap, signal, and relay server for a Holochain application.
-This server is necessary to help peers discover each other over the public internet, and it also provides a relay fallback for peers who can't create a direct WebRTC connection.
+This server is necessary to help peers discover each other over the public internet and establish a peer-to-peer WebRTC connection, and it also provides a message relay service as a fallback in case a WebRTC session can't be established.
 :::

 The [kitsune2 bootstrap server](https://github.com/holochain/kitsune2/tree/main/crates/bootstrap_srv) provides:

 * Peer discovery on the public internet
 * WebRTC signalling between peers
-* Optionally, a WebSocket-based fallback relay server for peers who can't establish a direct WebRTC connection
+* Optionally, a WebSocket-based fallback relay server for peers who can't establish a direct WebRTC connection in the signalling step

-A hApp that's meant to connect peers on the public internet will most likely need these services in order to operate.
+A hApp that's meant for use on the public internet will need these services in order to operate.

 !!! info Public server
-Holochain does provide a public bootstrap and relay server at `https://dev-test-bootstrap2.holochain.org/`, but we recommend against using it for production hApps because it's low-bandwidth and has no guaranteed uptime.
-However, you're welcome to use it for testing.
+The Holochain Foundation provides a public bootstrap and relay server at `https://dev-test-bootstrap2.holochain.org/` that you're welcome to use for testing.
+It's not appropriate for production hApps, though, because it's low-bandwidth and has no uptime guarantees.
 !!!

 ## Requirements

-* A server or cloud instance
+* A Linux server or cloud instance
-    * TODO: specs?
 * Docker with docker-compose v2 installed on the server
-* TLS certificate and key files for your server's domain name stored in the server's filesystem
+* TLS certificate and key files for your server's domain name stored in the server's filesystem in [PEM](https://en.wikipedia.org/wiki/Privacy-Enhanced_Mail) format -- we recommend using Let's Encrypt [certbot](https://certbot.eff.org/).

 ## Create a Docker compose file